choyiny/cscd01.com/src/content/coursework/team-formation.md

 - When a team member is unreachable or unresponsive (please specify the response times clearly)
 - When a team member misses a scheduled meeting
 - When a team member drops out
-- When is team member is unable to complete his part of the activity
+- When a team member is unable to complete his part of the activity

 Your team agreement can also optionally contain other situations in which the contribution factor is affected.
 This is up to the discretion of the team.